Sebobo/Shel.CriticalCSS/README.md

 A good use case for this is to define inline styles for your critical CSS that should be loaded instantly when the site is shown and defer loading other styles that are not needed immediately.

-Support:
+Use cases:

+* Define critical CSS that should be available for "above the fold" content.
+* Define dynamic CSS variables for themed websites.
+* Include CSS with reusable components.
+* Have a minimal set of CSS for each individual page.

+Supported:

 * Scoped styles
+* Style nesting
 * Global styles with specific selectors
 * Automatic style merging into document head via http component
-* Style nesting
 * `@media` and `@supports` queries

+This package doesn't require any specific browser features.

 The inspiration for this package came from [SvelteJS](https://svelte.dev) and [JSS](https://cssinjs.org).